 Let me introduce myself.
-I’m Adrian Carol and I’m the chief editor of Nootrodelic.
+I’m Carol and I’m the chief editor of Nootrodelic.
 The name is a wordplay between “nootropics” and “psychedelics.”

 I’ve been experimenting with nootropics and psychedelics since early 2014.
 I started the blog in mid-2017 to provide information that helps use them responsibly and in a productive manner.

 The information provided on this blog is based on scientific studies, user reports, as well as personal experiences.
 HoweverIt should not be considered medical advice.
 I’m not a doctor, nor a medical student and I’m not qualified to offer advice in this sense.